-This post aims to answer a few of the typical questions around digital transformation and provide clearness, particularly to CIOs and IT leaders, comprising lessons learned from your peers and digital transformation specialists.
-Since innovation plays a crucial function in an organization's' capability to develop with the marketplace and continuously increase value to customers, CIOs play an essential function in digital transformation.
+This post aims to answer a few of the typical questions around digital transformation and provide clarity, particularly to CIOs and IT leaders, comprising lessons learned from your peers and digital transformation specialists.
+Since innovation plays a crucial function in an organization's capability to develop with the marketplace and continuously increase value to customers, CIOs play an essential function in digital transformation.

-It's likewise worth keeping in mind that today's companies remain in various put on the road to digital transformation.
+It's likewise worth keeping in mind that today's companies remain variously put on the road to digital transformation.
 If you are feeling stuck in your digital transformation work, you are not alone.
 Among the hardest concerns in digital transformation is how to get over the preliminary humps from vision to execution.
-It produces angst: Many CIOs and companies think they lag far behind their peers on improvement, when that isn't the case.
+It produces angst: Many CIOs and companies think they lag far behind their peers on improvement when that isn't the case.

 With a variety of articles and various definitions of digital transformation, it's easy to see why there is some confusion around the topic.
-For instance, author Greg Verdino focuses on what businesses that go through digital transformation might anticipate to attain.
-He says, "Digital transformation closes the gap in between what digital clients already anticipate and what analog businesses in fact deliver."
+For instance, author Greg Verdino focuses on what businesses that go through digital transformation might anticipate attaining.
+He says, "Digital transformation closes the gap between what digital clients already anticipate and what analog businesses in fact deliver."

 A meaning from The Agile Elephant stresses all the ways businesses may need to adjust their existing practices:" [Digital transformation] involves a change in management, various thinking, the support of innovation and new business models, including digitisation of possessions and an increased use of innovation to enhance the experience of your organisation's employees, consumers, providers, partners and stakeholders."

-And the Wikipedia definition, while vague, discuss how the impacts of digital transformation extends beyond businesses to society as a whole.
+And the Wikipedia definition, while vague, discusses how the impacts of digital transformation extend beyond businesses to society as a whole.
 "Digital transformation is the changes associated with the application of digital innovation in all elements of human society," it states.

 Leaders, think of what digital transformation will mean-- in practice - to your company and how you will articulate it.
 "Digital is a crammed word that indicates numerous things to lots of people," states Jim Swanson, Senior Vice President/CIO and Head of Digital Transformation at Bayer Crop Science (and formerly CIO, Monsanto.)
 When you discuss digital transformation, unload what it implies, he recommends.

-At Monsanto, Swanson talked about digital transformation in terms of customer centricity.
+At Monsanto, Swanson talked about digital transformation in terms of customer-centricity.
 "We discuss automating operations, about individuals, and about new business designs," he says.
-"Wrapped inside those topics are information analytics, technologies, and software application-- all of which are enablers, not motorists."
+"Wrapped inside those topics are information analytics, technologies, and software applications-- all of which are enablers, not motorists."

 " In the center of everything is management and culture," Swanson states.
 "You might have all those things-- the client view, the services and products, data, and actually cool technologies-- however if leadership and culture aren't at the heart, it fails.
 Comprehending what digital methods to your company-- whether you're a monetary, farming, pharmaceutical, or retail institution-- is vital."

-Melissa Swift, who leads Korn Ferry's Digital Advisory for North America and Global Accounts, agrees with Swanson's take that the word "digital" has a problem due to the fact that it means a lot of things to a great deal of people.
+Melissa Swift, who leads Korn Ferry's Digital Advisory for North America and Global Accounts, agrees with Swanson's take that the word "digital" has a problem due to the fact that it means a lot of things to many people.

 " Say 'digital' to someone and they think about going paperless; another may think about information analytics and artificial intelligence; another might visualize Agile teams; and yet another may think of open-plan offices," she keeps in mind.